 - Local Color, WNCW

-Rose has been writing songs for nearly a decade now, but only recently became vagabond, playing hundreds of shows in the last year and sharing the stage with artists like Jessica Lea Mayfield and The Ragbirds.
+Carolina songstress Alexa Rose crafts clever lyrics and boot-tapping mountain magic in her own brand of modern folk.
+She has spent her formative years curating original music in the Blue Ridge, releasing two albums in her early twenties.
 You can often catch her sporting her dusty Frye boots in some southern lagoon, or on the regional radio stations that spin her latest full-length release, "Low and Lonesome."
-Written on a hand me down guitar from her mother, the title track is a toast to her heritage, and its anthem-like chorus haunts the listener with a somberness evocative of Gillian Welch.
+Written on a hand me down guitar from her mother, the title track is a toast to Rose's heritage, and its anthem-like chorus haunts the listener with a somberness evocative of Gillian Welch.